LinkedInLearning/manage-storage-in-azure-4413556/chapter-3/chapter-3-readme.md

     You will be promoted for an admin password, note it down to access the VM!

-## Chapter 03_02 - Storage account private endpoints
+## Chapter 03_02 - Private endpoints for Azure Storage

 These commands create a general purpose V2 storage account with two blob containers and a couple of blobs in each container